Jianhua-Wang/paper_downloader/README.md

 ### Input

-DOIs or urls, split by comma (PMIDs not support yet).
+DOIs or urls, split by comma.

+PMIDs are not support yet, but url from PubMed acceptable.

 ### Usage